SOCIOLOGY AND PUBLIC HEALTH

 New data from our harm reduction colleagues emphasizes another often ignored safety practice:

-Some of the needle reuse rates are correlated with greater risk of abscesses, endocarditis, and collapsed veins.
-Through that practice and poor puncture rates, there are increased instances of the user entirely missing veins and injecting heroin into the muscle.
+Some of the needle reuse rates correlate with greater risk of abscesses, endocarditis, and collapsed veins.
+Through that practice and poor puncture rates, increased instances of the user entirely missing veins occur.
+Users end up injecting heroin into the muscle.
 These practices further the risk for complications including overdose rates.
 The mangled needle phenomenon is best shown in this sketch:

 If you are an intravenous user or a clinician advocating for healthy options for your patients, appreciate this distortion in the needles over time and recommend safe options.
 The harm reduction centers are promoting clean needle use every time as this prevents the toxic re-use issues as well as the sharing risks for the severe infections.